AMP

 The claim

-It is alleged that financial advisers appointed as authorised representatives of AMPFP, Charter and Hillross (who may have operated under other business names) breached their obligations to group members by failing to give priority to their clients’ interests or act in their clients’ best interests.
-This is because the Respondents allegedly:
+The applicants alleged that financial advisers appointed as authorised representatives of AMPFP, Charter and Hillross (who may have operated under other business names) breached their obligations to group members by failing to give priority to their clients’ interests or act in their clients’ best interests.
+This is because the respondents allegedly:

 - incentivised those authorised representatives through commissions and other benefits to recommend financial and insurance products, including AMP Life Products (Commissioned Products) to their clients;